 Why Biochemistry @ Memorial?

 Our graduate program provides an advanced education with the goal of preparing students for a career in research or other STEM disciplines.
-We offer an MSc or a PhD program and many of our MSc students successfully transfer to PhD.
+We offer MSc and PhD programs, and many of our MSc students successfully transfer to PhD.
 Our department is both unique and diverse, with expertise in nutrition, human metabolism, the molecular structure and function of proteins and membranes, and food science, as well as a background in physiology and the molecular etiology of normal and disease conditions ranging from obesity, cardiovascular diseases, neurology, and cancer to gastrointestinal tract biology and immune cell function.
-As part of the Faculty of Sciences and located in the new and modern Core Sciences Facility, students will be given the opportunity to collaborate with academics from a wide range of backgrounds.
+As part of the Faculty of Science, students will be given the opportunity to collaborate with academics from a wide range of backgrounds.
 Memorial University also boasts a new state-of-the-art Animal Research Center, modernizing medical research in the province.
 After graduation, students either continue on the academic track, move on to industry or government jobs, or pursue a career in medicine.

 Description of programs

-- MSc – The MSc program involves courses and a thesis and can be completed in two years of full-time study.
+- MSc – The MSc is available in Biochemistry or Food Science.
+The program involves courses and a thesis and can be completed in two years of full-time study.

 Contact a faculty supervisor

-Graduate applicants interested in research-based programs are strongly encouraged to contact a faculty supervisor at the time of application.
+Graduate applicants interested in research-based programs are strongly encouraged to connect with a faculty supervisor at the time of application.
 Visit the Department of Biochemistry website for areas for a list of faculty members, their research interests, and contact information.
-You may also use the Yaffle search engine to find a supervisor you may wish to work with.
+You may also use the Yaffle search application search engine to find a supervisor you may wish to work with.

 Minimum admission requirements